FALL 2020 FELLOWSHIP OPPORTUNITY

 - Help manage public records requests projects; and

-- Develop practice advisories and other reference materials to assist civil rights lawyers in litigating cases against CBP and/or Border Patrol; and
+- Develop practice advisories, model pleadings, and other reference materials to assist civil rights lawyers in litigating cases against U.S. Customs and Border Protection (CBP) and/or Border Patrol; and

 - Spanish language proficiency required (will be tested at time of interview).